Airbnb banned neo-Nazis from booking places to stay in Charlottesville

 This week, Airbnb banned neo-Nazis gathering in Charlottesville, Virginia as part of the Unite The Right rally from using the popular home-sharing platform to book accommodations in the city.
 After learning far-right rally attendees planned to take over area Airbnbs to host their hate-fueled happenings, the vacation rental service sent them packing, removing them from the website for violation of Airbnb’s community standards.

 As outlined in the company’s terms of service, the Airbnb community welcomes “people regardless of their race, religion, national origin, ethnicity, disability, sex, gender identity, sexual orientation, or age.”
-Don’t let the door hit you on the way out, white supremacists!
+Don’t let the door hit you on the way out, white supremacists! false

 Users of Airbnb alerted the site of white nationalist rally-goers who were using The Daily Stormer, an online hub for all things hate, to coordinate lodging logistics at local Airbnbs.
 Once Airbnb confirmed white supremacists were in fact using the platform to book listings for events related to Ku Klux Klan-inspired rally, Airbnb moved to evict those users from their site.